15 Government Internships for High School Students

 Fields: STEM disciplines, mainly engineering.

-There are several lab locations to choose from across the country.
+Location: There are several lab locations to choose from across the country.

 Eligibility: High school students who have completed at least grade 9 and are at least 16 years old when the internship begins can apply.
 Before applying, you should check if your preferred lab has any other particular requirements.